 Dating back more than a century, some Carnegie Mellon University traditions have a Scottish flavor (The Kiltie Band) as a nod to founder Andrew Carnegie.
 Other experiences blossomed from the minds of students (The Fence).

 The entire community comes together for this four-day festival, Carnegie Mellon's oldest tradition.
-See highlights from the 2015 Spring Carnival.

 A Spring Carnival highlight, students race "buggies," often reaching up to 35 mph.
 Student groups design and build the aerodynamic cylinders — "pushmobiles," as they were called when the tradition started in 1920.